Johns Hopkins UniversityEST. 1876

-The two sections below includes the core courses, senior seminar, connections in behavioral biology and all courses that can satisfy the three biobehavioral (BEHB-BIOBEH tag) and two social science (BEHB-SOCSCI tag) upper-level requirements.
+The two sections below includes the core courses, senior seminar, connections in behavioral biology and all courses that can satisfy the three biobehavioral (BEHB-BIOBEH tag) and two social science (BEHB-SOCSCI tag) elective course requirements.
 Note some BEHB tags have changed, be sure to examine the most recent year before selecting courses.

 Please check the requirements page to get a full list of required or optional courses, or consult the online course catalogue for complete course information.